 Slick Write also has a useful autosave feature.
 Don’t forget to uncheck this box if you’re using a shared computer, especially if your work is confidential.

-The online version is straightforward to use.
+Reverso is available online, as a browser extension, or as a downloadable desktop application for the Mac OS.
+The online version of Reverso is straightforward to use.
 Just copy and paste your text, and the program will check for grammatical and spelling errors.
-Be aware that there is a 600-character limit, so Reverso is only suitable for checking short passages of text.
+Be aware that there is a limit of 600 characters per check, so Reverso is only suitable for checking short passages of text.

 One useful feature of Reverso is that it gives additional information if it detects errors in your text.
 It will provide you with the definition of a word, its synonyms, the correct conjugation of a verb, and even explain grammar rules if needed.

-Reverso is also capable of translating your text into French, Spanish, Italian, or German.
+You can also translate your text into French, Spanish, Italian, or German.
 It has only one English language style option – British English – but you can also check for errors in French text.

 However, it does come with its disadvantages.
 First, you cannot save multiple versions of your content.
-You need to copy-paste those versions into separate text or Word documents.
+You need to copy-paste those versions into separate text or word processor documents.
 It also doesn’t have any file-sharing capabilities.

 If you’re a blogger or copywriter who cares about simple sentences, the free version of Readable should be good enough.
 I don’t see any compelling reason to pay for it, given its limited capabilities.

-Sapling helps agents write better emails and chat responses on the fly.
-It uses machine learning to catch and correct common spelling and grammar errors, saving your employees time and effort and leaving customers more satisfied with your service.
-The more you use Sapling, the more it learns.
+Sapling uses artificial intelligence to catch and correct common spelling and grammar errors, ensuring your communication is always correct.
+The more you use Sapling, the more it learns about your writing style.

-The free browser extension can be used with common text-based tools like email and chat, but isn’t ideal for long-form content like blogs.
-Still, Sapling is a useful tool for customer-facing teams like technical support or sales.
+The free browser extension that works with Firefox, Chrome, and other browsers, can be used with common text-based tools like email and chat but isn’t ideal for long-form content like blog posts.

 Best Grammarly Alternative

-Overall, ProWritingAid comes out on top for me.
-It is the closest to Grammarly in terms of features offered and functionality.
+Overall, ProWritingAid is probably my favorite tool.
+It is the closest alternative in terms of features offered and functionality.
 You can use ProWritingAid for both short and long-form content, and the 25 different checks it performs on your text make it very thorough.